 This might seem strange but some people own computer desktops that have a small form factor.
-There may be a problem with installing certain PCI wireless adaptors into smaller machine cases so always check the dimensions of the card before you purchase it.
+There may be a problem with installing certain PCI wireless adapters into smaller machine cases so always check the dimensions of the card before you purchase it.

 Yes, you can.
-It is better to choose the best wireless PCI card then go for a USB wireless adaptor.
+It is better to choose the best wireless PCI card then go for a USB wireless adapter.
 The PCI card will be faster and more reliable and is likely to have a better range, which are all important considerations for gaming.

 Check out the speed capability of your wireless router and match your PCI card to it.
 If your PCI wireless card is faster, then don’t worry as you can always upgrade your wireless router at a later date.
 You can never have too much speed.

 If you have an old wireless router, then you need to check which wireless standard it operates with.
-Some of the modern PCI wireless adaptors are backward compatible with the old standards.
+Some of the modern PCI wireless adapters are backward compatible with the old standards.
 It is best to get a modern card as you can then easily update your wireless router without having to change your PCI card.

 We highly recommend the Asus PCE-AC88 AC3100 dual-band PCI wireless card.
 It has the perfect combination of speed, range, connectivity and overall performance.
-With the external antenna base containing 4 quality antennas you will never go wrong.
+With the external antenna base containing 4 quality antennas, you will never go wrong.
 It is very high quality and made by Asus which is a name you can trust.

-If you want to spend a bit less on your PCI express wireless card then you would do well to consider the TP Link AC1300 card.
+If you want to spend a bit less on your PCI express wifi card then you would do well to consider the TP Link AC1300 card.
 This is a good all-round high-quality performer made by a reputable manufacturer in TP Link.